Chloejay/goodReads/README.md

 # here has a lot of packages need to install, you follow along if u are new to reactjs, but we will explain it when we use later.

 # for we will use reactjs bundled.js file in our django app, so below is our setup;
-created a new app named frontend; npm init -y
+# created a new app named frontend;

+django-admin startapp frontend
+cd frontend
+# setup a node package;
+npm init -y

 # install required packages
 npm i webpack webpack-cli --save-dev
 # install babel
 npm i @babel/core babel-loader @babel/preset-env @babel/preset-react --save-dev